DataDog/integrations-extras/hasura_cloud/README.md

 See the [Datadog Log Facets documentation][4] for information regarding creating facets from logs.

-Logs, metrics and traces from your Hasura Cloud project will be automatically sent to Datadog when your project receives traffic.
+Logs, metrics, and traces from your Hasura Cloud project are automatically sent to Datadog when your project receives traffic.

 ## Data Collected